Vendiel/daresay-a11y/posts/form-time-outs.md

 ---
 id: form-time-outs
-title: If the form has a time-out, then it must be possible to turn it off, adjust or extend it
+title: If a form has a time-out then it must be possible to turn it off, adjust or extend it
 tags:
   - Forms
 reqs: